Bulssazo

 Bulssazo (불싸조) is a South Korean rock band.
 The band currently consists of Han Sangcheol, Seo Myeonghoon and Kim Seonyeob.
 Since their formation in 2005, the band has released four studio albums.
-The band is known for its bizarre naming of albums and songs, the second album is called I Will Laugh When You Meet Disaster, and I Will Laugh at You When Fear Comes to You (Proverbs 1:26) from a verse from Book of Proverbs, and the third album is called Banquo: It Will Be Rain Tonight / 1st Murderer: Let It Come Down from a verse from Macbeth.
+The band is known for its bizarre naming of albums and songs, the second album is called I in Turn Will Laugh When Disaster Strikes You; I Will Mock When Calamity Overtakes You.
+(Proverbs 1:26) from a verse from Book of Proverbs, and the third album is called Banquo: It Will Be Rain Tonight / 1st Murderer: Let It Come Down from a verse from Macbeth.
 Their second studio album was nominated for the Best Rock Album at the 2007 Korean Music Awards.